Southampton-RSG-Training/project-novice/_episodes/03-boards.md

 ## Feature-branch workflows

-We discussed feature-branch workflows yesterday, and they're a key part of good project management.
+We discussed feature-branch workflows in the **Version Control with Git** module, and they're a key part of good project management.

 ![Feature-branch workflow](../fig/03-boards/git-feature-branch.svg)